antler/ice-road/README.md

 ice-road
 ========

-clojure library for working with paths
+a clojure library for working with paths of files or URLs